NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     elevation for the images, and exit.
 Invoked from parallel_sfs.

 -t, --session-type <string (default: "")>
-    Select the session type to use for processing.
-Usually it is auto-guessed and need not be specified.
-See :numref:`parallel_stereo` for options.
+    Select the stereo session type to use for processing.
+Usually the program can select this automatically by the file extension, except for xml cameras.
+See :numref:`parallel_stereo_options` for options.

 --camera-position-step-size <integer (default: 1)>
     Larger step size will result in more aggressiveness in varying